finos/open-resource-broker/docs/root/architecture/multi-provider-design.md

 ## Overview

-The Open Host Factory Plugin implements a sophisticated multi-provider architecture that enables dynamic provisioning of compute resources across multiple cloud providers and provider instances.
+The Open Resource Broker implements a sophisticated multi-provider architecture that enables dynamic provisioning of compute resources across multiple cloud providers and provider instances.
 This document describes the design, implementation, and usage patterns of the multi-provider system.

 ## Architecture Components